SamsungInternet/blog/content/posts/2019-10-08--making-vscode-run-faster-on-chromebooks/index.md

 * Set the password in the command you use to open it so that you don’t have to enter a new password each time you run the command: PASSWORD=veryLongPassword ./code-server -H -p 8080

-* ChromeOS didn’t always treat penguin.linux.test as a secure origin, in this case you may need to use https with a self-signed certificate to hide the URL bar.
+* ChromeOS didn’t always treat penguin.linux.test as a secure origin, in this case you may need to use HTTPS with a self-signed certificate to hide the URL bar.

 * For advanced users, try making it as a systemd service so that it runs whenever Linux is running.
 Here is what my service looks likes:
 ```